GO

 Monitoring methods

-Ecotone dynamics: Surveys of tree line structure, tree age and recruitment events under different grazing and climatic regimes.
+Ecotone dynamics: Surveys of forest structure, tree growth and recruitment under different grazing and climatic regimes.

-Ecosystem effects of moth outbreaks: Abundance of mammalian herbivores based on pellet counts (rodents, ungulates), camera traps and GPS/satellite tags (ungulates).
+Ecosystem effects of moth outbreaks: Abundance of mammalian herbivores based on pellet counts (rodents, ungulates), and camera traps (ungulates).
 Flight intercept trapping of deadwood associated beetles in damaged and undamaged forest.
 Acoustic surveys of bird communities in damaged and undamaged forest.

 Dead forest in Varanger.
 Photo: Jakub Iglhaut